CZ-NIC/respdiff/README.rst

 Changelog
 ---------

+- 2018-08-30: JSON datafile format changed: ``other_disagreements`` now
+  includes a list of all affected queries.
+Older reports will incorrectly report 0 for this field.
+(Can be fixed by re-creating reports with ``msgdiff.py``).
 - 2018-08-21: ``qname``, ``qcase`` and ``qtype`` field comparisons were removed.
   ``question`` comparison now performs all these check in a case sensitive manner.
   Remove these checks from ``criteria`` and ``field_weights`` in ``respdiff.cfg``.